Tenneti02/USB-Locking-System/README.md

 ### Keep Your Laptop Secure with a Simple USB Key!

-Imagine stepping away from your laptop and it **locks automatically** the moment you unplug your USB.
+Imagine stepping away from your laptop, and it **locks automatically** the moment you unplug your USB.
 Sounds cool, right?
 This project lets you use a **USB drive as a key** to lock and unlock your system seamlessly.
 No more worrying about unauthorized access!

----

 ## 🚀 Features